 While you should never take a third DUI in Columbus lightly, your case is far from hopeless.
 Our attorneys look for weaknesses in the prosecution’s case and even errors in your arrest or chemical test.

 Luftman, Heck, and Associates have an impressive record of getting positive results for people accused of multiple impaired driving offenses.
 We want to help you get the best possible outcome.
-Call (614) 500-3836 24/7 to schedule a free and confidential consultation.
+Call (614) 500-3836 anytime, 24/7 to schedule a free and confidential consultation.

 Penalties for a Third DUI in Columbus